peturh/parse-angular-patch/README.md

 This patch also extends the Parse SDK to add the following features :
 * Automatic getters & setters generation from a simple attrs array
-* loadMore() method on Collections for an easy pagination
-* Adds a static getClass() method on Objects and Collections to fetch them easily anywhere in your apps
+* Adds a static getClass() method on Objects to fetch them easily anywhere in your apps

 ### How to use